glynnbird/toot/README.md

 ## Running first time

-When you first run `toot` you will be asked some questions in order for *toot* to authenticate with your Mastondon service
+When you first run `toot` you will be asked some questions in order for *toot* to authenticate with your Mastodon service

     > toot
     Before you start using toot, you need to authenticate with your Mastodon server.